dart-atom/dart/_posts/2014-01-03-getting-started.md

 code completion information, and various code searching and refactoring tools.
 This process is automatically managed by the `dartlang` plugin.

+If the plugin is not able to identify your Dart projects, you can manually tell it to treat a directory as a Dart project.
+Right click on the top-level directory and choose the `Mark as a Dart Project` option, or run the Atom command `dartlang:mark-as-dart-project`.
+This will create an `.analysis_options` file in the directory; the `dartlang` plugin will use that as a hint to treat the directory as a Dart project, even without a `pubspec.yaml` or `.packages` file present.

 ## Opening Dart files

 Currently, opening individual Dart files - so that their containing directory is